HarrisonHall/PiderGame/README.md

-## PiderGame
+# PiderGame
 Arcade game using automated piders.
 Unix version requires Python3.
 Gui version requires Python3 and pygame.

 This is a personal project I'll be working on for the next few years.
-World 1 is approximately 60% complete with a completion date sometime before June 2018.
+World 1 is approximately 80% complete with a completion date sometime before June 2018.

-## Installation (General)
+## Getting Started
-*Download*

-* Press the "Clone or download" button

-*Python3*
+You can play PiderGame in both a text-only unix format with Python3, or via a gui in Python3 and PyGame.

+### Text-Only
+*Prerequisites*
 * Install Python3
+*Running*
+* Clone or download to your desired location
+* Launch UnixPiderGame.py
+  * Use your Python launcher
+  * or in unix: `Python3 UnixPiderGame.py*`

+### Gui-Version (in development)
+*Prerequisites*
-* Install pygame for Python3
+* Install Python3
-* Run main.py (ex.
-Linux: `python3 /World1/main.py`)
-* Type `1` for level 1
+* Install PyGame for Python3

-*Editing Piders*
+*Running*
+* Clone or download to your desired location
+* Launch PiderGame.py
+  * Use your Python launcher
+  * or in unix: `Python3 PiderGame.py*`

+## Playing the game
+Depending on the way you intend to play PiderGame, the rules are different.

+### Editing the Piders
-* Pider files are located in `World1/main.py`
+* Pider files are located in `World1/piderInput.py`
 * piderEngine.py explanation:
 ```Python
 class pider():